Quora: Website

-Real Name Policy
+Real name policy

-Prior to April 19, 2021, Quora required users to register with the complete form of their real names rather than an Internet pseudonym or other screen name; although verification of names was not required, false names could be reported by the community.
+Prior to April 19, 2021, Quora required users to register with the complete form of their real names rather than a pseudonym or other screen name; although verification of names was not required, false names could be reported by the community.
 This was done with the ostensible intent of adding credibility to answers.

 Users have the option to write their answers anonymously.
-Visitors unwilling to log in or use cookies have had to resort to workarounds to use the site.
+Visitors unwilling to log in or use cookies used workarounds to access the site.
 Users may also log in with their Google or Facebook accounts by using the OpenID protocol.
-The Real Name Policy was rescinded on April 19, 2021.

 As of 2011, the Quora community included answers by some well-known people such as Jimmy Wales, Richard A. Muller, Clayton C. Anderson, Barack Obama, Hillary Clinton, and Adrián Lamo, as well as some current and former professional athletic personalities, scientists, and other experts in their fields.

 Quora allows users to create user profiles with a name and photo, and access to edit count and other site use statistics.
 In August 2012, blogger Ivan Kirigin pointed out that acquaintances and followers could see his activity, including which questions he had looked at.
 In response, Quora stopped showing question views in feeds later that month.
 By default, Quora exposes its users' profiles to search engines.
 Users can disable this feature.

+The Real Name Policy was rescinded on April 19, 2021.